 The rules governing advocacy activity need to be clarified in ways that can be better understood, that militate against arbitrary application and that cohere with the values of a healthy civil society.
 Instead of the current definition, section 149 of the Income Tax Act should be changed to permit "political activities" by charities, provided that:

-- a. the activities relate to the charity's objects, and there is a reasonable expectation that they will contribute to the achievement of those objects; and - b. the activities: - i. are non-partisan; - ii. do not constitute illegal speech or involve other illegal acts; - iii. are within the powers of the directors of the organization; - iv. are not based on information that the group knows or ought to know, is inaccurate or misleading; and - v. are based on fact and reasoned argument, set in law or through departmental policy, although such activities cannot become predominant.
-The contention here, however, is that the 10 percent ceiling allows far too narrow a scope as a general guidance.
-48 and reasoned argument.
+- a. the activities relate to the charity's objects, and there is a reasonable expectation that they will contribute to the achievement of those objects; and - b. the activities: - i. are non-partisan; - ii. do not constitute illegal speech of involve other illegal acts; - iii. are within the powers of the directors of the organization; - iv. are not based on information that the group knows or ought to know, is inaccurate or misleading; and - v. are based on fact and reasoned argument.

+Little merit is seen in quantitative limits on the extent of political activities, whether and reasoned argument.
 However, charities would not be permitted to advocate based on misleading, inaccurate or unlawful information.

-Little merit is seen in quantitative limits on the extent of political activities, whether